 All our villages are worthy of appearing on postcards and in particular Seebach considered one of the most beautiful and harmonious from the architectural point of view in Alsace; Hohwiller, one of the few in Northern Alsace to be labeled 4 flowers to towns and villages in bloom; or even Oberbronn, a former winegrower's town which has kept a special character with its picturesque alleys, with the oldest houses in the territory of Alsace Verte, some of which date from the 17e century.
 To Hoffen, rue du tilleul has a long succession of half-timbered houses where geraniums, an institution in Alsace, adorn the balconies and form such a photogenic ensemble.
 Finally, to Obersteinbach, climb the Wachtfels rock to admire the view of this village nestled in the heart of the Northern Vosges Regional Park.

 The identity of our territory is also due to our craftsmanship and our heritage.
-To Betschdorf, in addition to farm buildings dating from the 18th century, there are pottery workshops.
-The creations, varnished with salt, are recognizable by their colors, Cobalt blue and grey.
+In Betschdorf, in addition to farm buildings dating from the 18th century, there are pottery workshops.
+The creations varnished with salt are recognizable by their colors, Cobalt blue and grey.
 To Cleebourg, a wine-growing village, gateway to the Route du Vin, 6 grape varieties are produced, mainly white wine, the star of our aperitifs and meals.
 All of our traditions, habits and customs are visible at the Maison Rurale in Kutzenhausen and the House of Offwiller in the village of the same name.